adityaarakal/instant-express-manager/docs/E2E_TESTING_GUIDE.md

 ## Overview

-This project uses **Playwright** for end-to-end (E2E) testing with a focus on **user flows** and **test protection**.
-The test suite ensures that existing functionality is not broken when new features are added or changes are made.
+This project uses **Playwright** for end-to-end (E2E) testing with a **Test-Driven Development (TDD)** approach.
+Locked tests represent **delivered features** and serve as the source of truth for what "working" means.

 ### Key Principles

+- ✅ **TDD Approach**: Locked tests are DELIVERED features - they define correctness
+- ✅ **Test Protection**: Finalized tests are locked to prevent accidental modifications
+- ✅ **Implementation Conforms**: Code must make tests pass, not the other way around
 - ✅ **User Flow Testing**: Tests focus on complete user journeys, not isolated unit tests
-- ✅ **Test Protection**: Finalized tests are locked to prevent accidental modifications
 - ✅ **Automatic Execution**: Tests run automatically on pre-commit hooks
 - ✅ **Reusable Helpers**: Common test actions are extracted into reusable helper functions
 - ✅ **Smart Test Selection**: Only runs tests for changed modules

+### The Golden Rule

+> **If tests fail, fix the implementation - NEVER modify locked tests.**

+Locked tests are like **delivered products** to end users.
+You cannot change what was delivered without explicit user permission.

 ---